lowRISC/opentitan/hw/ip/csrng/doc/dv/index.md

 #### Scoreboard
 The `csrng_scoreboard` is primarily used for end to end checking.
 It creates the following analysis ports to retrieve the data monitored by corresponding interface agents:
 * tl_a_chan_fifo, tl_d_chan_fifo:  These 2 fifos provide transaction items at the end of Tilelink address channel and data channel respectively
-* analysis port1:
-* analysis port2:
+* entropy_src_fifo, genbits_fifo:  The entropy_src_fifo provides transaction items from the predictor and the genbits_fifo provide actual post-entropy_src transaction items to compare

 #### Assertions
 * TLUL assertions: The `tb/csrng_bind.sv` binds the `tlul_assert` [assertions]({{< relref "hw/ip/tlul/doc/TlulProtocolChecker.md" >}}) to the IP to ensure TileLink interface protocol compliance.